kabaros/UsTwoTest/README.md

 3. Templates: used Mustache templating engine to construct the HTML page

 Notes: I haven't used a framework because of the simplicity of the requirement and used simple/default styling from bootstrap as there were no styling requirements.
+I removed the "use strict" from the JavaScript code to make it viewable with rawgithub .